Metaboss

 Update Symbol

-Update the on-chain symbol of a NFT, keeping the rest of the Data
+Update the on-chain symbol of a NFT, keeping the rest of the Data struct the same.

 Usage

-metaboss update name --keypair <PATH_TO_KEYPAIR> --account <MINT_ACCOUNT> --new-symbol <NEW_SYMBOL>
+metaboss update symbol --keypair <PATH_TO_KEYPAIR> --account <MINT_ACCOUNT> --new-symbol <NEW_SYMBOL>

 Usage

-metaboss update creators -k <PATH_TO_KEYPAIR> -a <MINT_ACCOUNT> -c <CREATOR1:SHARE:VERIFIED,CREATOR2:SHARE:VERIFIED>
+metaboss update creators -k <PATH_TO_KEYPAIR> -a <MINT_ACCOUNT> -n <CREATOR1:SHARE:VERIFIED,CREATOR2:SHARE:VERIFIED>

 Creators should be a comma-delimited list of creator:share:verified.
 E.g.